-Buffett surprised the market with a big bet on flailing pharma giant Teva Pharmaceutical Industries Ltd (ADR) (NYSE:TEVA) back in Q417.
+Buffett surprised the market with a big bet on flailing pharma giant Teva Pharmaceutical (NYSE:TEVA) back in Q417.
 He gobbled up 19 million shares in TEVA, worth about $358 million.
 Since then, Buffett hasn’t stopped buying.

 He picked up a further 21.6 million shares in Q1.
 And now for Q2 we see another 6% boost to his position (with 61 million shares).
 This takes his total bet on TEVA to a staggering $1.05 billion.

 He is worried that the growth story will be hampered by an ongoing focus on cost cutting/divestments.
 This is required to ensure it meets its massive $28 billion debt obligations.
-However no doubt Buffett sees the cut-priced pharma as a longer-term rebound stock.
+However, there’s no doubt that Buffett sees the cut-priced pharma as a longer-term rebound stock.
 See what other Top Analysts are saying about TEVA.

 TipRanks.com offers exclusive insights for investors by focusing on the moves of experts: Analysts, Insiders, Bloggers, Hedge Fund Managers and more.
 See what the experts are saying about your stocks now at TipRanks.com.
 As of this writing, Harriet Lefton did not hold a position in any of the aforementioned securities.